Skip to content ↓

 What learning looks like in Little Doves.

-Welcome to the Spring term!
+Welcome to the Summer term!

 The books we will be reading are;

-• ‘The Enormous Turnip’
+• ‘The Hungry Caterpillar’